 If you’re feeling the FOMO from MoCon, you’re in luck!
-As I mentioned earlier, the sessions were all recorded and will be posted in about two weeks.
-We have big plans for MoCon as an annual event, so if you want to attend in person but couldn’t this year, you still have a chance!
+As I mentioned earlier, the sessions are all recorded.
+We have big plans for MoCon as an annual event, so if you want to attend in person but couldn’t this year, we'll see you in 2024!

 Momento Vector Index is now available!
 Check out the docs to learn how to get started—and then ask questions, share feedback, and let us know what you're building with it over on our Discord.